Mystik-Spiral/l4d_reverse_ff/README.md

 The first objective is to force players to improve their shooting tactics and aim.

-The second objective is to encourage new/inexperienced players to only join games with a difficulty that match their skillset, rather than trying to play at a difficulty above their ability and constantly incapping their teammates.
+The second objective is to encourage new/inexperienced players to only join games with a difficulty that match their skillset.

 This plugin reverses damage from the grenade launcher, but does not otherwise reverse explosion damage.
 It does not reverse molotov/gascan damage (I plan to make a separate plugin to handle that).